 - Admission is free to the dynamic and redesigned Fan Fest allowing fans to view segments with ND Football greats, on-stage interviews, interactive opportunities, games, food, autographs, and giveaways.

-- The festivities will wrap up at 3 p.m. with the showing of the Notre Dame Football pregame show on NBC Sports and then the live broadcast of the game.
+- The festivities will wrap up at 3 p.m. with the showing of the Notre Dame Football pregame show on NBC Sports.

 The Player Walk takes place 2 hours and 15 minutes before kickoff:

 - 1:15 p.m. for 3:30 p.m. kickoff

 Fans may enter the Stadium 90 minutes prior to kickoff and are welcome to catch pregame warm-ups on the field.